OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-97-en.md

 ### Frontend

-In the past two weeks, due to several team members attending HPCA 2026 and the Spring Festival holiday, there are no new PRs merged into the mainline.
-The ongoing/awaiting review progress includes:
+Due to the Chinese New Year holiday, we don't have much progress.
+Some of the following progress has been mentioned in the 96th biweekly report, here we will supplement some of the state changes.

+- Mentioned in the last report, now merged
   - Bug fixes
     - Fix the training condition of SC which does not check whether MBTB is hit, and leads to training with invalid data ([#5601](https://github.com/OpenXiangShan/XiangShan/pull/5601))
+  - Timing/Area optimization
+    - Adjusting BPU s2 pipeline stage, with some information from MBTB given to TAGE earlier ([#5614](https://github.com/OpenXiangShan/XiangShan/pull/5614))
+- Newly merged
+  - Bug fixes
+    - Fix BPU s1 prediction selection logic, use utage as long as it is hit ([#5611](https://github.com/OpenXiangShan/XiangShan/pull/5611))
+- In progress
+  - RTL features
+    - Support branch-level prediction in UTAGE ([#5513](https://github.com/OpenXiangShan/XiangShan/pull/5513))
+    - Support configurable threshold range ([#5632](https://github.com/OpenXiangShan/XiangShan/pull/5632))
+  - Bug fixes
     - Fix the issue that saturate counters in MBTB baseTable are not updated when the branch is correctly predicted ([#5602](https://github.com/OpenXiangShan/XiangShan/pull/5602))
+    - Fix history restore logic on s3 override ([#5625](https://github.com/OpenXiangShan/XiangShan/pull/5625))
   - Timing/Area optimization
-  - In the early development of the V3 frontend, the main focus was on the functional implementation and performance tuning of the BPU rewrite to the region-BTB structure.
-As the functionality gradually stabilized in the recent month, intensive timing evaluation work was conducted. ~~As expected, it was a huge failure, with logic levels reaching three digits.~~ The issues were mainly concentrated on insufficient consideration of pipeline stage division and the use of inappropriate Scala magic for quick implementation, etc..
-We have conducted multiple rounds of analysis and fixes for these issues.
-Some of the fixes for modules such as MBTB, TAGE, ICache were introduced in the previous two biweekly reports.
-The ongoing work in the past two weeks includes:
-    - Adjusting BPU s2 pipeline stage, with some information from MBTB given to TAGE earlier ([#5614](https://github.com/OpenXiangShan/XiangShan/pull/5614))
     - Adjusting the pipeline stage of MBTB position comparison logic ([#5603](https://github.com/OpenXiangShan/XiangShan/pull/5603))
     - Adjusting the pipeline stage of UTAGE history information ([#5517](https://github.com/OpenXiangShan/XiangShan/pull/5517))
     - Fixing some serial logic inside SC (no PR for the moment)
     - Adjusting the pipeline stage of ICache parity check logic (no PR for the moment)
     - Further evaluation and fixes are ongoing
+  - Code quality
+    - Fix MBTB compile-time warning ([#5543](https://github.com/OpenXiangShan/XiangShan/pull/5543))

 ### Backend